DataDog/datadog-agent/README.md

 To start working on the Agent, you can build the `master` branch:

-1. checkout the repo within your `$GOPATH`.
+1. checkout the repo: `git clone https://github.com/DataDog/datadog-agent.git $GOPATH/src/github.com/DataDog/datadog-agent`.
+2. cd into the project folder: `cd $GOPATH/src/github.com/DataDog/datadog-agent`.
-2. install the project's dependencies: `invoke deps`.
+3. install project's dependencies: `invoke deps`.
    Make sure that `$GOPATH/bin` is in your `$PATH` otherwise this step might fail.
-3. build the whole project with `invoke agent.build --build-exclude=snmp`
+4. build the whole project with `invoke agent.build --build-exclude=snmp`

 Please refer to the [Agent Developer Guide](docs/dev/README.md) for more details.